 Next, we examine how support for digitalization correlates with support for different party families, focusing on how this issue may align with the main lines of political conflict in advanced industrial democracies.
 Specifically, we start by testing hypothesis 2a, which posits that voters of mainstream parties are more favorable to these policies than voters of challenger parties of the populist and/or radical left or right.
-Figure 4 presents the results of regressing support for digitalization on which party family the individual supports, with far left voters as the reference category.
-We present three sets of results: bivariate regressions including only party support as the key independent variable; multivariate regressions including socio-demographic controls; and multivariate regressions including socio-demographic controls and an attitudinal control for trust in the EU.
-The last model is included to assess if results are driven by supporters of challenger parties being more opposed to these policies because they are EU-related.
+[Figure 4](#) presents the

+Figure 4.
+Party preference and support for digitalization policies.